19hours/sg-statutes/Acts/HUDC Housing Estates Act.md

 (CHAPTER 131)

 This Legislative History is provided for the convenience of users of the HUDC Housing Estates Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|